SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Overridden Requirements Aren't Used in Some Generic Contexts
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+In some generic contexts,
-When using types that get behavior from conditional conformance, specialized implementations of protocol requirements are not called when used in some generic contexts.
+types that get behavior from conditional conformance to a protocol don't always use the specialized implementations of that protocol's requirements.
 To illustrate this behavior,
 the following example defines two protocols and a generic type that conditionally conforms to both protocols.